 The Representative role has access to the Contact Manager only—and can only view contacts that have been assigned to them.

-Some of the most frequently used features in the Contact Manager include the following:
+For Reps, some of the most frequently used features in the Contact Manager include the following:

 - View and search all contacts (but, again, only the contacts assigned to them)